 Locations such as the St Lucia Nature Trails provide beautiful views across the island when hiking through the steep hills, while the island of Barbados is renowned for its endless unspoilt beaches which are still relatively isolated considering they are a popular travel destination.

 May sees the beginning of the rainy season with rain falling mostly as late showers, and is heavier on the mountains and north-east facing coasts.
-In summer, hurricanes can hit the Caribbean, although Trinidad & Tobago are too far south to be affected.
+From June to December, hurricanes can hit the Caribbean, although Trinidad & Tobago are too far south to be affected.